Is Cuba safe? Generally, the answer is yes. Here's what you need to know about safety in Cuba.

 The only common natural disaster you need to watch out for in Cuba is hurricanes.
 The good news is, hurricanes generally occur only during hurricane season, which runs from June to November.
 The rest of the year, you shouldn’t have to worry about them; that means you can easily plan a trip outside of hurricane season.

-Cuba is also in an active area for earthquakes, but most are so small they go unnoticed by locals and travelers alike.
+Cuba is also an active area for earthquakes, but most are so small they go unnoticed by locals and travelers alike.

 Purchase bottled water and make sure it is sealed properly.
 Or, bring your own water purifying water bottle.